-Our minor in mathematical finance provides the skills required to pursue professional certifications in finance and serves as a quantitative foundation for a career in finance.
+Salve Regina University's minor in mathematical finance provides the skills required to pursue professional certifications in finance and serves as a quantitative foundation for a career in finance.
 Students pursuing the minor enhance their understanding of the investment side of finance, corporate treasury operations and risk management.

 Program Spotlight: Maximizing Marketability

 Current and past students have expressed an interest in pursuing a variety of quantitatively-based finance career paths and increasing their competitiveness with appropriate professional certifications for corporate finance and investment advisory positions.
-The new mathematical finance minor provides the necessary professional and academic skill sets for students to accomplish these goals and maximize marketability.
+The mathematical finance minor provides the necessary professional and academic skill sets for students to accomplish these goals and maximize marketability.

 Through the integration of theory and practice, our faculty bring to the classroom decades of experience in a variety of financial management roles in the corporate and nonprofit realms.
 They teach not only from textbooks, but from experience, and share a wealth of insights gained from successful careers in financial analysis, modeling, financial operations and administration.